xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 WARNING:
 This feature is an [Experiment](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#experiment).
-GitLab Support cannot assist with configuring or troubleshooting the `gitlab-zoekt` chart.
+GitLab Support cannot assist with configuring or troubleshooting the Zoekt chart.
 For more information, see
 [exact code search](https://docs.gitlab.com/ee/user/search/exact_code_search.html).

 The Zoekt integration provides support for
 [exact code search](https://docs.gitlab.com/ee/user/search/exact_code_search.html).
 You can install the integration by setting `gitlab-zoekt.install` to `true`.
-For more information, see the [`gitlab-zoekt` chart](https://gitlab.com/gitlab-org/cloud-native/charts/gitlab-zoekt).
+For more information, see [`gitlab-zoekt`](https://gitlab.com/gitlab-org/cloud-native/charts/gitlab-zoekt).

-## Enable Zoekt
+## Enable the Zoekt chart

-To enable Zoekt, set these values:
+To enable the Zoekt chart, set the following values:

 ```shell
 --set gitlab-zoekt.install=true \